StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 Occasionally a clip wil contain just a single snippet and will be refered to as `clip_02.jl`, e.g, in chapters/03

+From chapter 8 onwards, the **Turing** versions of the mcmc models are available as e.g. chapters/08/m8.1.jl.
+Equivalent **CmdStan** versions are in the clip files.

 ## Acknowledgements

 Richard Torker has taken the lead in developing the Turing versions of the models in chapter 8.